molily/molily.de/_posts/2019-02-03-testing-angular.md

 There is an `ng-template` with an attribute `appPaginate` and an attribute binding `appPaginateOf`.
 Also there is a template input variable called `item`.

 As mentioned, a Structural Directive does not have its own template, but operates on an `ng-template` and renders it programmatically.
-Above you see the template our `PaginateDirective` works with.
+Our `PaginateDirective` works with the `ng-template` you see above.
 The Directive renders the template for each item on the current page.

 Now that we have seen Angular’s internal representation, we can understand the structure of the `PaginateDirective` class: